big-tuwien/big-tuwien.github.io/content/teaching/rooms.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 100  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 60  # Order that this section will appear.

-title = "Teaching"
+title = "Rooms"
 subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns = "2"
+  columns = "1"

 [design.background]
   # Apply a background color, gradient, or image.